Anslyn History, Family Crest & Coats of Arms

 Anslyn Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Anslyn include Ansell, Ancell, Ancelle, Anselm, Anselme, Anstrell and many more.

-Early Notables of the Anslyn family (pre 1700)
+Early Notables of the Anslyn family

 Another 34 words (2 lines of text) are included under the topic Early Anslyn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Anslyn family to Ireland
+Migration of the Anslyn family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Anslyns to arrive on North American shores: Edward Ansell, who settled in Nevis in 1663; Elizabeth Ansell, aged 17, who settled in Virginia in 1685; Claude Anselme, who arrived at New Orleans in 1719.